-Fault Action Effect Check/Cause The alternator builds up and its voltage is still correct when the battery is removed. - Lack of residual magnetism No voltage at no load on start-up Connect between E- and E+ a new battery of 4 to 12 volts, respecting the AVR polarities, for The alternator builds up but its voltage does not reach the rated value when the battery is removed.
-Check the connection of the voltage reference to the AVR Faulty diodes Armature short-circuit on start-up 2 to 3 seconds The alternator builds up but its voltage disappears when the battery is removed Faulty AVR Field windings disconnected Main field winding open circuit.
-Check the resistance Voltage too low Check the drive speed Correct speed Check the AVR connections (AVR may be faulty) - Field windings short-circuited - Rotating diodes burnt out - Main field winding short-circuited - Check the resistance Speed too low Increase the drive speed (Do not touch the AVR voltage pot.
-(P2) before running at the correct speed.)
-Voltage too high Adjust AVR voltage potentiometer Adjustment ineffective Faulty AVR Voltage oscillations Adjust AVR stability potentiometer If no effect: try normal/rapid recovery modes (ST2) Check the speed: possibility of cyclic irregularity Loose connections Faulty AVR Speed too low when on load (or LAM set too high) Voltage correct Run at no load and check Voltage between E+ and E- SHUNT < 20 V - AREP/PMG < 10 V - Check the speed (or LAM set too high) at no load and too low when on load () the voltage between E+ and E- on the AVR Voltage between E+ and E- SHUNT > 30 V - AREP/PMG > 15 V Faulty rotating diodes Short-circuit in the main field.
-Check the resistance Faulty exciter armature () Caution: For single-phase operation, chec k that the sensing wires coming from the AVR are correctly connected to the operating terminals Voltage disappears during operation () Check the AVR, the surge suppressor, the rotating diodes, and replace any defective components The voltage does not return to the rated value - Exciter winding open circuit - Faulty exciter armature - Faulty AVR - Main field open circuit or short-circuited () Caution: Inte ernal protection may be active ated (overload, open circuit, short-circuit)
+Fault Action Effect Check/Cause Connect a new battery The alternator builds up and its voltage is still correct when the battery is removed - Lack of residual magnetism No voltage at no load on start-up of 4 to 12 volts to terminals E- and E+, respecting the polarity, The alternator builds up but its voltage does not reach the rated value when the battery is removed - Check the connection of the voltage reference to the AVR - Faulty diodes - Armature short-circuit for 2 to 3 seconds The alternator builds up but its voltage disappears when the battery is removed - Faulty AVR - Field windings open circuit (check winding) - Revolving field coil open circuit (check the resistance) Voltage too low Check the drive speed Correct speed Check the AVR connections (AVR may be faulty) - Field windings short-circuited - Rotating diodes burnt out - Revolving field coil short-circuited - Check the resistance Speed too low Increase the drive speed (do not touch the AVR voltage pot.
+(P2) before running at the correct speed) Voltage too high Adjust AVR voltage potentiometer Adjustment ineffective Faulty AVR Voltage oscillations Adjust the AVR stability potentiometer If no effect: try normal or fast stability modes (ST2) - Check the speed: possibility of cyclic irregularity - Loose connections - Faulty AVR - Speed too low when on load (or AVR LAM set too high) Voltage correct at no Run at no load and check the voltage Voltage between E+ and E- (DC) SHUNT < 20V - AREP / PMG < 10V - Check the speed (or AVR LAM set too high) load and too low when on load between E+ and E- on the AVR Voltage between E+ and E- SHUNT > 30V - AREP / PMG > 15V Faulty rotating diodes Short-circuit in the revolving field coil.
+Check the resistance.
+Faulty exciter armature.
+Check the resistance.
+Voltage disappears during operation isappears surge suppressor, the rotating diodes, and uring replace any defective rated value - Exciter winding open circuit - Faulty exciter armature - Faulty AVR - Revolving field coil open circuit or short-circuited